West Sea Company

 The venerable ship finally met her fate in 1962 when, as she was being towed out of Yarmouth Harbor, Nova Scotia, the tow line parted and she drifted onto Chebogue Ledge.
 She quickly took on water and sank.

-(See item 5.25 EXTREMELY IMPORTANT HISTORICAL COLLECTION "USS BEAR.")
+(See also item 5.25 EXTREMELY IMPORTANT HISTORICAL COLLECTION "USS BEAR.")

 IN CASE